Find what you are looking for?

 The first thing to decide is whether you want a sit-in or sit-on-top fishing kayak.
 A sit-in fishing kayak will help shield your lower body from splashes and wind, and you can attach a spray skirt for added protection.
 These benefits make sit-in models a good choice when fishing in cooler weather.

-If you'll primarily fish during the hot summer months, a sit-on-top fishing kayak will offer breathable comfort.
-Sit-on-top kayaks are also designed for easy-in, easy-out convenience — a key benefit for less experienced paddlers.
+If you'll primarily fish during the hot summer months, a sit-on-top kayak will offer breathable comfort.
+They're also designed for easy-in, easy-out convenience — a key benefit for less experienced paddlers.

 If you're looking to maximize speed while pursuing your catch, you'll want to choose a longer fishing kayak that can cut through the water efficiently.
 If you're more interested in maneuverability, go with a shorter model.
 Keep in mind that wider kayaks will offer more stability when landing fish.